 Volunteer opportunities at the Mitchell Park Horticultural Conservatory include staffing the gift shop, organizing fundraising events and assisting and running educational programs.

-Volunteers visit an assigned natural area with suitable pollinator habitat a minimum of 6 times from May to October and, using protocol from the WDNR’s Bumble Bee Brigade, identify and photograph bumble bee populations.
+Volunteers visit an assigned natural area with suitable pollinator habitat a minimum of six times from May to October and, using protocol from the WDNR’s Bumble Bee Brigade, identify and photograph bumble bee populations.
 Data gathered provides valuable insight to overall habitat health and suggests management strategies that will protect and attract Bumble Bee populations.

-Orientation: April.
+Orientation: April

 Volunteers visit assigned wetlands multiple times from March through June to gather data on sensitive wildlife populations.
-Volunteers attend a mandatory field training and are provided with a wetland monitoring kit to conduct aquatic funnel trapping, visual encounter surveys, frog call surveys, and secretive marsh bird surveys (volunteers may participate in a combination of surveys).
+Volunteers attend a mandatory field training and are provided with a wetland monitoring kit to conduct aquatic funnel trapping, visual encounter surveys, frog call surveys and secretive marsh bird surveys (volunteers may participate in a combination of surveys).
 Data is used to guide management of these wetlands and protect the wildlife that use them.

 Orientation: February with MANDATORY field training in March.
 Spaces limited; priority given to volunteers with prior experience.